 2. Register to take or re-take the SAT/ACT exams.

 Also, remember to prepare for the exams as early as possible.
 You can sign up for test prep courses, get a tutor or even practice questions online for free!

-Campuses are especially beautiful in the fall, plus you should always try to visit campuses when students are present.
+Campuses are especially beautiful in the fall and it’s always to your benefit to try to visit campuses when students are active and present on campus.

 That means there’s no time like the present to plan to see potential colleges, since everyone will soon be returning to campus for a new semester.

-3. Start out – and stay – in great academic shape.
+4. Start out – and stay in – great academic shape.

 As you’re working on college applications, you’ll want to make sure you’re putting your best foot forward – academically speaking.

 Make a strategy on how you’ll approach this semester – and follow it.
 A strict semester game plan helps ensure you’ll stay focused on achieving your best.